zinzy/My-Digital-Garden/_notes/* Ask why more often than you ask how.md

 ---
-title: "Ask why before how"
+title: "Ask why more often than you ask how"
 categories: [Practice]
 excerpt: ""
 tags:
+- Research
--
+- Productivity
 ---
 As a problem-solving people, product professionals may develop tendencies to want to solve problems simply because we know a better solution.